ericoporto/ags-manual-wiki/System.md

     readonly static bool System.HardwareAcceleration;

 Returns whether the game is running with hardware acceleration (e.g.
 Direct3D or OpenGL).
-If this is the case then RawDrawing is likely to be slower, but alpha blending and large sprites are likely to be faster, than when the non-accelerated driver is used.
+If this is the case then changing on-screen images with [DrawingSurface](DrawingSurface) functions are likely to be slower, but sprite scaling, transparency and alpha blending effects, as well as just displaying larger sprites, are likely to be faster, than when the non-accelerated driver is used.

 **Cross-Platform Support**

 Windows: **Direct3D, OpenGL driver**<br>
 Linux: **OpenGL driver**<br>
-MacOS: **No**
+MacOS: **OpenGL driver**<br>
+Android: **OpenGL driver**<br>
+iOS: **OpenGL driver**

 Example: